Dutch Brazilians: Dutch presence in Brazil

 Colonial reports stated that there was a strong rate of miscegenation between Amerindians, Portuguese, Blacks, Jews, Dutch, Germans, French and Englishmen during the period of the Dutch Brazil colony.
-The majority of soldiers and marines who lived in the Nieuw-Holland were Dutch, Germans, Norwegians, Scottish and Jews.
+The majority of soldiers and marines who lived in the Nieuw-Holland were Dutch, Germans, Norwegians, Scots and Jews.
 The absence of women in the colony explained the high rate of mixed race people.

-In 2000, a genetic study among white Brazilians showed that 19% of people born in the Northeast had a genetic marker for chromosome Y that is common in Europe (haplogroup 2 - corresponding today to the sum of haplogroups I, G an J).
+In 2000, a genetic study among white Brazilians showed that 19% of people born in the Northeast had a genetic marker for chromosome Y that is common in Europe (haplogroup 2 - corresponding today to the sum of haplogroups I, G and J).
 This shows an excess of 6% when compared to Portugal (13%).
 The other Brazilian region which also has a higher frequency than Portugal is the South Region (28%).
 According to the research, the excess in both regions could be explained as due to the strong European immigration in the South Region and the Dutch presence in the Northeast.
 Another study showed a higher contribution of European ancestry in chromosome Y among people from the Northeast Region, Brazil (94,74%) when compared with samples from Southeast Brazil (85,88% - 88,1%).